Albert-Mkhitaryan/containers/README.md

 docker export test-ubuntu | tar -C ubuntu/rootfs/ -xf- ls -l ubuntu/rootfs
 ```
-Now we are going to use linux namespaces to create our container.
+Now we are going to use Linux namespaces to create our container.
 For that ushare command will be used.

 ```
 unshare --mount --uts --ipc --net --pid --fork bash
 ```
-Now we have isolated process, lets check for example UTS namespace
+Now we have isolated process, let's check for example UTS namespace
 ```
 hostname
 hostname my-test-container